Pork: Cost of production and performance

 Yield – FCR and DLWG: The key to measuring yield KPIs is weighing stock.
 There are key points that lend themselves to gathering weight data more than others.
 The usual measures are daily liveweight gain (DLWG) and a measure of the efficiency of feed converted into weight (FCR)

 International comparisons of production costs and physical performance can be found in the annual 'Cost of Production in Selected Countries' InterPIG reports.
 They provide a snapshot of UK performance against other countries we compete with in a global market.

 Pig performance trends provide the main KPI trends over years.

-COP sensitivity tables show how the COP changes for movements in feed costs and pig performance (pigs weaned per sow per year; FCR and DLWG)
+Cost of production (COP) sensitivity tables show how the cost of production changes for movements in feed costs and pig performance (pigs weaned per sow per year; FCR and DLWG)

-The AHDB Alternative Farrowing Report looking at alternative farrowing systems and potential impacts on the cost of production can be downloaded below.
+Our alternative farrowing report, looking at alternative farrowing systems and potential impacts on the cost of production, can be downloaded below.

 Pork rearing and finishing 7 - 110kg

 Combined rearing and finishing (7-110 kg) herd Key Performance Indicators (KPIs)